sscheib/sscheib.github.io/_posts/2023-07-01-highly-customized-kickstart.md

 dnf -y module install idm
 ```

 Something, that is not part of the original Template.
-Maybe there is already a bug open for that which describes this issue or there might be a legitimate reason for it; I don't know, but I chose to use the way the IdM documentation outlines.
+Maybe there is already a bug open for that which describes this issue or there might be a legitimate reason that it is done differently - I don't know.
+I chose to use the way the IdM documentation outlines.

 #### Snippets: `snt-remote_execution_ssh_keys` and `snt-ansible_ssh_keys`
 Both `snt-remote_execution_ssh_keys` and `snt-ansible_ssh_keys` are practically the same.
 Both create a **local** user and add the defined SSH keys to the user.
 That's it, nothing special :slightly_smiling_face: